sphinx-doc/sphinx/doc/index.rst

    .. admonition:: 📝 Rich Text Formatting
       :class: sphinx-feature

-      Using reStructuredText_ or :ref:`MyST Markdown <markdown>`,
+      Author in :ref:`reStructuredText <rst-primer>` or :ref:`MyST Markdown <markdown>` to enable the creation of
-      Sphinx supports rich text formatting, including
+      highly structured technical documents,
-      tables, highlighted code blocks, mathematical notations, and more.
+      including tables, highlighted code blocks, mathematical notations, and more.
-      This enables the creation of
-      highly detailed and structured technical documents.

    .. admonition:: 🔗 Powerful Cross-Referencing
       :class: sphinx-feature

-      Sphinx excels in its ability to create :ref:`cross-references <xref-syntax>` within the documentation,
+      Create :ref:`cross-references <xref-syntax>`
+      within your project,
-      and even across :ref:`different projects <ext-intersphinx>`,
+      and even across :ref:`different projects <ext-intersphinx>`.
-      with automated index generation.
-      This includes references to
+      Include references to
-      sections, figures, tables, citations, glossaries and code objects.
+      sections, figures, tables, citations, glossaries, code objects, and more.

    .. admonition:: 📚 Versatile Documentation Formats
       :class: sphinx-feature

-      Sphinx can generate documentation in various formats including HTML, LaTeX (for PDF), ePub, Texinfo, and more.
+      Generate documentation in in the preferred formats of your audience, including HTML, LaTeX (for PDF), ePub, Texinfo, :ref:`and more <builders>`.
-      This versatility ensures that your documentation
-      can be easily accessed and read in the preferred format of your audience.

    .. admonition:: 🎨 Extensive Theme Support
       :class: sphinx-feature

+      Create visually appealing documentation,
-      With a wide range of :ref:`built-in <builtin-themes>` and :ref:`third-party <third-party-themes>` HTML themes
+      with a wide choice of :ref:`built-in <builtin-themes>` and :ref:`third-party <third-party-themes>` HTML themes
       and the ability to customize
-      or :ref:`create new themes <extension-html-theme>`,
+      or :ref:`create new themes <extension-html-theme>`.
-      Sphinx allows you to create visually appealing documentation that aligns with your branding and aesthetic preferences.

    .. admonition:: 🔌 Fully Extensible
       :class: sphinx-feature

+      Add custom functionality,
-      Sphinx has robust :ref:`extension mechanisms <extending-sphinx>`
+      via robust :ref:`extension mechanisms <extending-sphinx>`
-      that allow you to add custom functionality for complex documentation needs.
-      There are numerous :ref:`built-in <builtin-extensions>`
+      with numerous :ref:`built-in <builtin-extensions>`
       and :ref:`third-party <third-party-extensions>`
       extensions available for tasks like
       creating diagrams, testing code, and more.